zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 > What you do today, the others will follow and do tomorrow.

 There's a famed experiment on chimps that demonstrates an interesting quirk in thinking that humans likely possess as well.
 In a room with several chimps, a bundle of bananas is placed.
-Whenever any chimp tries to reach for a banana, *all* of the chimps get sprayed with water.
+Whenever *any* chimp tries to reach for a banana, *all* of the chimps get sprayed with water.
 The chimps quickly learn not to reach for bananas.

 A new chimp is placed into the room.
-When it tries to reach for bananas, the other chimps who know they will get sprayed with water will actually attack the new chimp and prevent it from reaching for the bananas.
+When it tries to reach for bananas, the other chimps who know they will get sprayed with water actually attack the new chimp and prevent it from reaching the bananas.
 Now, slowly, one-by-one, start removing the chimps who were sprayed with water in the past and replace them with new chimps who weren't.
 The pattern remains: whenever a new chimp tries to reach for bananas, all the rest attack it, including the chimps who weren't ever sprayed with water.

 The surprising discovery of this experiment is eventually you will end up with a room full of chimps, ***none*** *of which were ever sprayed with water*, who will avoid reaching for the bananas and attack any new chimp that tries to.
 There are two lessons we can learn from these findings.

 First, be mindful of your actions; the new chimps will follow your lead.
 If all the newbie questions are answered with snark and contempt, the people who manage to stick around and learn things will likely continue to respond with snark and contempt to all the new newbies, perpetuating the cycle of negativity.
-How we treat newcomers, how we treat old timers, how we treat members of other communities, are all patterns that indicate new members of the community how to act.
-Ensure the patterns you emulate are positive ones.
+How we treat newcomers, how we treat old timers, how we treat members of other communities, are all patterns that show new members of the community how to act.
+Ensure the patterns you leave behind to emulate are positive ones.

 Second, avoid attacking chimps who try to reach for bananas.
 In other words, avoid telling people they can't do something or that something is very hard or impossible.
-A common pattern is someone says "I'm going to try doing X" and the immediate response is "you can't!".
-And now the first person's enthusiasm is curbed; they doubt they can succeed.
+A common pattern is someone says "I'm going to try doing X" and the immediate response is "you can't" or "X is useless".
+Now the first person's enthusiasm is curbed; they doubt they can succeed.
 If the first person perceives the naysayer as the expert, they might not even question the judgment and give up right away.
 And worse yet, the chimp has learned to attack new chimps when they try to reach for the same bananas.

+Similar issue exists when you claim something can only be done by the super-star chimp.
+The claim carries the inherent assumption that the task is so hard, it'd be foolish for other chimps to even attempt it.
+Yes, some tasks are tougher than others, but the only sure way to fail them is to never try them at all.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/footprints.png" alt="">